-- where plant or animal species of conservation value are present and are likely to be damaged by the control method, e.g. ferns damaged by spraying, or nesting birds damaged by mechanical control - gullies or steep slopes where regeneration of more desirable vegetation will be difficult or impossible to achieve and soil erosion may result - close to ponds, lochs or watercourses, if chemical control is proposed - where there is a well-developed woodland flora, e.g. bluebells, under the bracken canopy - archaeological features which might be damaged by mechanical control
+- where plant or animal species of conservation value are present and are likely to be damaged by the control method, e.g. ferns damaged by spraying, or nesting birds damaged by mechanical control - gullies or steep slopes where regeneration of more desirable vegetation will be difficult or impossible to achieve and soil erosion may result - where there is a well-developed woodland flora, e.g. bluebells, under the bracken canopy - archaeological features which might be damaged by mechanical control